AdrienV22/BookNotes/README.md

 # BookNotes
-A project to keep my notes about the books i read
+A project to keep my notes on the books i read